So basically a ruptured aneurysm is a hemorrhage in the artery walls due to them becoming blocked or expanded?

 Learn something new every day More Info... by email

 About 75 percent of aortic aneurysms and ruptures occur in the abdomen area, while 25% occur in the thoracic area.
-Risk factors for ruptured aortic aneurysms include high blood pressure, connective tissue disorders, and previous trauma.
+Risk factors for burst aortic aneurysms include high blood pressure, connective tissue disorders, and previous trauma.
 Males and the elderly also are more likely to experience aortic aneurysms and ruptures.
 Less than 40 percent of people survive aortic abdominal aneurysm ruptures, according to medical experts.